binarxy/isGreaterThan100/README.md

 # isGreaterThan100
 It's just a joke bro, don't be serious.

-first, just Install it wiht :
+first, just Install it with :

 ```sh
 npm install isgreaterthan100